8 movies not to watch if aliens freak you out

 From 'Dark Skies' to 'Area 51,' the things that go bump in the night are no longer just ghosts.

-With Halloween approaching, weekend gatherings around the entertainment center with popcorn and fall drinks are starting to trend a bit spookier.
-While ghosts have traditionally ruled the scares this time of year, those creatures from another world are increasingly behind the loudest screams from the living room.
-If you or your guests are in need of additional practice in quickly covering your eyes with your hands, the following eight movies will get you into shape in no time.
+The movie won't arrive in theaters until September, but it got us thinking about our favorite, scariest movies.
+While ghosts have traditionally ruled frightful films, those creatures from another world are increasingly behind the loudest screams.
+If you need additional practice in quickly covering your eyes with your hands, the following eight alien-themed movies will get you into shape in no time.

 1. 'Signs' (2002)